google/ml_collections/README.md

 *   Human readable printing (with valid references and cycles), using valid YAML format.
 *   Fields can be passed as keyword arguments using the `**` operator.
-*   There are two exceptions to the strong type-safety of the ConfigDict. `int` values can be passed in to fields of type `float`.
+*   There is one exception to the strong type-safety of the ConfigDict: `int` values can be passed in to fields of type `float`.
 In such a case, the value is type-converted to a `float` before being stored.
-Similarly, all string types (including Unicode strings) can be stored in fields of type `str` or `unicode`.
+(Back in the day of Python 2, there was a similar exception to allow both `str` and `unicode` values in string fields.)

 ### Basic Usage